Fulbright Postgraduate Scholarship (General Category) (Master’s degree seeking)

 • Must not be a dual citizen of the U.S.

-• Must be residing in Australia at the time of application (exceptions may apply – please see link below).
+• Must be residing in Australia at the time of application (exceptions may apply – please see Eligibility and Conditions).

 • Must not have already commenced this degree or project in the U.S.